mikrono/tModLoaderWiki_kr_ko/TooltipLine.md

 - "Material" - Tells if the item can be used to craft something.
 - "Tooltip" - The tooltip field of the item.
 - "Tooltip2" - The tooltip2 field of the item.
+- "EtherianManaWarning" - Warning about how the item can't be used without Etherian Mana until the Eternia Crystal has been defeated.
 - "WellFedExpert" - In expert mode, tells that food increases life renegeration.
 - "BuffTime" - Tells how long the item's buff lasts.
 - "OneDropLogo" - The One Drop logo for yoyos.
 This is a specially-marked tooltip line that has no text.